phng3001/alliancecan/variant_calling/readme.md

 Usage: bash remove_WT_variant.sh <calling_folder> <wt_sample_name> <mutant_list>
 ```
 In which:
-* `calling_folder`: path to directory where you performed the first part of this pipeline "Read mapping and variant calling" for the WT and its mutants
+* `calling_folder`: path to directory containing the outputs of Part I - `Read mapping and variant calling` of the WT and its mutants
 * `wt_sample_name`: the name of the WT of this lineage
 * `mutant_list`: the lineage mutant list file